oliverdrozdowski/OrganoidChaste/README.md

 and use the usual `ccmake` and then `make doxygen` to create the Chaste doxygen API, including **OrganoidChaste**.

 ## Example application: spherical shells
-To create spherical shells, which can be imported into surface evolver for the bubbly vertex model analysis, the application *RandomizeHomogeneousSphere* can be used.
+To create spherical shells, which can be imported into surface evolver for the bubbly vertex model analysis, the application *MinimizeHomogeneousSphere* can be used.

 For this change to the `lib` folder and run `make MinimizeHomogeneousSphere`.
 After compilation you may run `projects/OrganoidChaste/apps/MinimizeHomogeneousSphere -h` to recieve help on the possible command line arguments that configure the simulation.